ahmeterdem1/SSL-Messager/README.md

 Shows the current status; target and if group chat is enabled.

+## Error Logging

+Now server logs some errors.
+User caused errors that are non-fatal in nature are collected in a single file called UserError.txt.
+Fatal user errors all have their seperate files.
+Same for the internal server errors.
+Ip logging is done for user errors.
+Also if possible their last query is logged too.
+This is for debugging purposes.
+Date and exception types are collected.
+Usernames and tokens are collected.
+Current server status is collected for fatal user or internal errors.
+This consists of amount of online users, their usernames and amount of threads.
+Future debugging code will come, and this is the beginning of it.
+A different client code just for debugging purposes will be written in the near future.
+By this way, hopefully, amount of non-solved known problems will drop.

+Error log files are not posted here.
+They are created by the server if needed.

 ## Notes

 ### Major security issue solved (22 June 2023)